Fukaya A_\infty-structures associated to Lefschetz fibrations. III: A connection

 It is worth while clarifying in which Floer cochain group this statement is supposed to hold.
 We choose $\alpha^+ > 0$, and then $\alpha^-$ such that $[\alpha^+,\alpha^-] \cap \bZ \neq \emptyset$.
 On the left side of \eqref{eq:many}, $e \in \mathit{CF}^*(H^+,J^+)$, and then $\nabla^{-1} e \in \mathit{CF}^*(H^-,J^-)$.
 On the right side, one constructs \eqref{eq:two-epsilons} using $\alpha = \alpha^-$ (which is $>1$ by assumption) and $(H,J) = (H^-,J^-)$.

-\begin{proof} As usual, the argument constructs an explicit coboundary which fits into \eqref{eq:many}.
+\begin{proof} As usual, the argument constructs an explicit coboundary which measures the discrepancy between the two sides of \eqref{eq:many}.
 Even though none of the steps is surprising or difficult, the number of terms threatens to be notationally overwhelming, and we will therefore use a graphical shorthand description.
 The starting point is to spell out what $\nabla^{-1} e$ is, which we have done in Figure \ref{fig:nabla-e}.
 All the terms are obvious from \eqref{eq:chi-connection} except for $\partial_q e$, which we interpret as thimbles with a marked point, in exact analogy with what we have done for \eqref{eq:differentiate-d}.
 To construct the coboundary, one adds up contributions from four parametrized moduli spaces, whose construction is outlined in Figure \ref{fig:1st-step}--\ref{fig:4th-step}, and where the contribution of the last of the four should be multiplied by $\psi$.

-In words, what we do in the first moduli space (Figure \ref{fig:1st-step}) is to take the two surfaces (a cylinder and a thimble) involved in defining $c(\partial_q(e))$, and glue them together (introducing a gluing parameter).
+In words, what we do in the first moduli space (Figure \ref{fig:1st-step}) is to take the two surfaces (a cylinder and a thimble) involved in defining $C(\partial_q(e))$, and glue them together (introducing a gluing parameter).
 Moreover, once we carry out the gluing, the marked point is allowed to move freely over the glued surface, as long as it remains to the right of the circle inherited from $\{0\} \times S^1 \subset \bR \times S^1$.
 The maps $u$ involved are all assumed to satisfy $\mathrm{deg}(u) = 0$, and therefore remain inside $E$.
-There are two different (codimension $2$) degenerations as the gluing parameter goes to infinity, depending on which component of the limit the marked point ends up in, see Figure \ref{fig:1st-step}(i) and (ii); those two components contribute $c(\partial_q(e))$ and $h^+(e)$, respectively, where $h^+$ is as in \eqref{eq:1st-homotopy}.
+There are two different (codimension $1$) degenerations as the gluing parameter goes to infinity, depending on which component of the limit the marked point ends up in, see Figure \ref{fig:1st-step}(i) and (ii); those two components contribute $C(\partial_q(e))$ and $h^+(e)$, respectively, where $h^+$ is as in \eqref{eq:1st-homotopy}.
 There are two other relevant boundary components: one where the gluing length has reached its (arbitrarily chosen) minimum, Figure \ref{fig:1st-step}(iii); and one where the marked point moves as far to the left as is allowed, Figure \ref{fig:1st-step}(iv).
-In those two last cases, the resulting contribution can not be expressed in terms of previously introduced operations.
+In those two last-mentioned cases, the resulting contribution can not be expressed in terms of previously introduced operations.

 The construction of the second moduli space (Figure \ref{fig:2nd-step}) uses the same idea as the first one, but now applied to $r_{A|E}(e)$, in the notation from \eqref{eq:2nd-homotopy}.
 Since here, the evaluation at the marked point is assumed to go through the proper pseudo-chain $A|E$, we obtain two boundary components corresponding to the terms in \eqref{eq:a-restricted}, shown in Figure \ref{fig:2nd-step}(i) and (ii); the first of them produces the same contribution (up to sign) as one of our previous degenerations, Figure \ref{fig:1st-step}(iv).
 Another contribution comes from reaching the minimal gluing length, Figure \ref{fig:2nd-step}(iii).
 The final one appears when the gluing length goes to infinity, which by design recovers $r_{A|E}(e)$.